Today I’m sharing my controversial view on a topic that might never have crossed your mind before…

 Now the benefit to getting your blog readers and cold traffic to sign up for a free course or membership level is that they can get to know you more before they sign up.

-That’s where nurturing and following up with email comes in!
+That’s where nurturing and following up with onboarding emails come in!

 Despite all of the hype around messenger bots and ads, email marketing is still extremely effective today.
 (And more in your control than many of the social platforms, that are constantly switching the rules on us.)